adriandelarco/old_school/README.md

 ## Why

-Typical use cases for Google search crawling, among thousands others, are:
+Typical use cases for Google search crawling, among thousands of others, are:

 <ul>
     <li>Monitor how your website performs in SEO.</li>
-    <li>Analyse advertisements for given set of keywords.</li>
+    <li>Analyze advertisements for a given set of keywords.</li>
-    <li>Monitor your competition in both SEO and advertisments.</li>
+    <li>Monitor your competition in organic and paid results.</li>
     <li>Build a URL list for certain keywords.</li>
 </ul>